ValkyreCaine/python-challenge/README.md

 This project as part of UCI's Data Anyltics Bootcamp demonstrates the step up from excel/ VBA into one of the most commonly used coding languages, python with limited libraries!

-It is broked up into two folders, PyBank and PyPoll.
+It is broken up into two folders, PyBank and PyPoll.

 PyBank:
 I was tasked with creating a python script to analyze financial records of a company.
 The script I created writes a file at the end including the Financial Analysis.